S

 Self-heal, Prunella vulgaris

-A great plant that I often fail to find in herb books is the common selfheal, Prunella vulgaris.
-Weird, considering this plant that is also called heal-all.
-Maybe it's because…
+A great plant that I often miss in herbal books is self-heal, Prunella vulgaris.
+Odd, considering that this plant that is also called heal-all.
+Maybe it is overlooked because it…

 Read more